ArchipelagoMW/Archipelago/worlds/sc2/docs/en_Custom Mission Orders.md

 - Campaigns contain layouts (like Mar Sara)
 - Layouts contain mission slots (like Liberation Day)

+As a note, layouts are also called questlines in the UI.
+Layouts and questlines refer to the same thing, though this document will only use layouts.

 To illustrate, the following is what the default custom mission order currently looks like.
 If you're not sure what some options mean, they will be explained in more depth later.
 ```yaml
   custom_mission_order: